Jamienie/mds_capstone_bcstats/README.md

 - [Acknowledgments](#acknowledgement)

 ## About <a name = "about"></a>
-The BCStats ministry conducts a [Work Environment Survey](https://www2.gov.bc.ca/gov/content/data/statistics/government/employee-research/wes) gathering information from government employees across the province.
+The BC Stats organization conducts a [Work Environment Survey](https://www2.gov.bc.ca/gov/content/data/statistics/government/employee-research/wes) gathering information from government employees across the BC Public Service.
 The goal of this survey is to identify areas for improvement and to understand employee engagement.
 Currently the survey contains ~80 multiple choice questions and one open ended written response.
 The written response asks the employees "What one thing would you like your organization to focus on to improve your work environment?".
 The responses are manually classified into 12 broad themes and 68 sub-themes and the aggregated results are reported.

  The focus of this project can be split into two components.